dw-jet/Build-Websites-with-Hugo/content/projects/linkitivity.md

 ---
 title: "Linkitivity"
 draft: false
-image: //via.placeholder.com/640x150
+image: /link.jpg
 alt_text: "Linkitivity banner"
 summary: "Summary of the Linkitivity project"
 tech_used:
-- JavaScript
-- CSS
+- Triforce
-- HTML
+- Master sword
 ---

-Description of the Linkitivity project...
+Bringing peace to Hyrule in the face of certain destruction.